President and Scientific Director - Duncan Stewart

 Senior Communications Advisor - Lisa Willemse

-Senior Manager, Operations and Science - Jodi Garner
+Senior Manager, Science and Industry Relations - Jodi Garner

 Administrative Lead - Stella Desouza